ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab04.md

         tilt = 10*i
         drawTriangle(50, 50, tilt, "black", "red")

-if __name__=="__main__":
-    t = turtle.Turtle()
-    t.shape("turtle")
 randomPlay()
 ```

 When you run the above code, you will find a very regular arrangement of triangles along a circle as shown below.
 Read the code to understand why its producing this output.
 Note that both the location and tilt of each triangle is dependent on the value of our loop variable (i).

 ![circleOfTris](circleOfTris.png){:height="200px"}

-We will now randomize the tilt of each triangle to be a random number between 0 and 90 degrees.
-To do this, replace the line `tilt = 10*i` by `tilt = random.randint(0, 90)`.
+We will now introduce the use of random numbers into this code by selecting the tilt of each triangle to be a random number between 0 and 90 degrees.
+To do this replace the line `tilt = 10*i` by `tilt = random.randint(0, 90)`.
 Then run the code.
-You should see a drawing similar to the one below, although it won't be exactly the same!
+You should see a drawing similar to the one below, although not exactly the same!

 ![randTilt](randTilt.png){:height="200px"}

-Let's use the random module to randomize two other aspects of our drawing: the location of each triangle and its color.
+We will next use the random module to randomize two other aspects of our drawing: the location of each triangle and its color.
 Previously, we drew all our triangles along a circle of radius 200.
-This time we will perturb the location of each triangle by adding a random number between -50 and 50 to its distance from the origin in every iteration of the for loop.
+This time we will introduce a small random perturbation in that value by adding a random number between -50 and 50 to the radius in every iteration of the for loop.
 The line of code that does that is:

 ```
  radius = 200 + random.randint(-50, 50)

 ```

-The second modification we will make is to select the color of each triangle randomly from a list of colors.
-The following lines of code define our color choices as a list and select one color from that list at random.
+The second modification we will make is to select the color of each triangle at random from a list of colors.
+The following two lines of code defines our color choices and then selects one color from this list at random.

 ```
 shadesOfGreen =["#006400", "#556b2f", "#8fbc8f", "#2e8b57", "#3cb371", "#20b2aa", "#32cd32"]
 color = random.choice(shadesOfGreen)
 ```

-As the name suggests, `shadesOfGreen` is a list of color codes for different shades of green.
-The following code incorporates these new elements to randomize the location and color of the triangles in our drawings.
+The list `shadesOfGreen` defines a list of color codes for different shades of green.
+The next line selects one of the elements of this list at random.
+The following code incorporates these new elements.

 ```
 def randomPlay():